 Responsibility for risk management ultimately rests with the Board.
-While the Company has not appointed a Chief Risk Officer, the Audit and Risk Committee has day-to-day responsibility for the risk function including risk identification, assessment, monitoring and reporting.
-This function is currently carried out by the Board.
+The Company has not appointed a Chief Risk Officer or established an Audit and Risk Committee and the Board retains day-to-day responsibility for the risk function including risk identification, assessment, monitoring and reporting.